anibalmgr/React-Solutions/README.md

 });
 ```

-The third div has a scrollbar, to access it I used
+The third div has its own scrollbar:

 ```javascript